-In composing Watercolours (For Solo Piano; 1995), I have sought to reflect something of the beauty and spirit of Australia’s coastal waters through a music which is inspired by the sounds of gongs, bamboo flutes, voices, metallophones and all the other instruments which comprise the Javanese Gamelan.
+In composing Watercolours (for solo piano), I have sought to reflect something of the beauty and spirit of Australia’s coastal waters through a music which is inspired by the sounds of gongs, bamboo flutes, voices, metallophones and all the other instruments which comprise the Javanese Gamelan.

 The composition consists of five parts (I-V) which are centred around different keys and arranged in a pattern that heightens their contrasting moods.
 Images associated with our coastal waters and the sounds of the gamelan are present in all five parts, providing a unifying element to the work.